 (a) Communication shall be possible, either by mobile phone or by fixed connection from underground safe areas to the control centre of the Infrastructure Manager.

-4.2.1.5.4 Emergency lighting on escape routes
+4.2.1.5.4 Emergency lighting

 This specification applies to all tunnels of more than 0,5 km in length.